yuchengxj/Secure-sampling-benchmark/README.md

 ### MP-SPDZ set-up

-Should have MP-SPDZ correctly installed, see its documnet [MP-SDPZ framework](https://mp-spdz.readthedocs.io/en/latest) for installation.
+Should have MP-SPDZ correctly installed, see its [documnet](https://mp-spdz.readthedocs.io/en/latest) for installation.

 ### Run Evaluation